Using Server Actions in NextJS

 }

-Create the app/todo/ProductManager.tsx file.
+Create file app/todo/ProductManager.tsx

 'use client'